I was never one for New Year’s Resolutions.

 Resolutions are made by winners.
 Joining a gym to get in shape, installing an app to curb screen time, reading a book every week—these are wins.
 And our culture sees most gains in this binary, so it is very tempting to view sobriety the same way.
 It would be a massive accomplishment to go sober for the new year.
 But if seen only as a victory, won’t it be tempting to celebrate?
 And, if your like me, there’s only one way to truly celebrate.

-Recovery, in most every form and program I have come across, begins with a faithful and honest admission: we have a problem.
-Best practice is to surrender to that fact.
+Recovery, in almost every form and program I have come across, begins with a faithful and honest admission: we have a problem.
+The best practice is to surrender to that fact.
 It is far better to accept I suffer from addiction than it is to fight with that monkey on my back.
 He’s a tough one to get a hold of, that monkey.
 But if I stop struggling to seize him, he can become one of those friendly monkeys that sits peacefully up there.
 Maybe that monkey becomes my friend.

 That has been true in my experience, anyway.
 By surrendering, I can make my addiction work for me, rather than me working for it.